collective/collective.listingviews/README.rst

 Introduction
 ============

-ListingViews allows a site administrator to create new views in Plone Site Setup which they either
+ListingViews allows a Plone site administrator to create views themselves.
+They can use this to

+- Create custom views of folders or collection that include metadata and data from contained items
+- Create custom listing portlets with additional information such as lead-images, publication dates or authors.
+- Create listing views with subqueries or python via ``TAL expressions``_.
-- Apply to content items via the ``Display Menu``
+- Create additional views of content items pulling additional data out of the content
-- Used in Listing View portlet
+- Portlets to display information about the current item such as last updated date
+- ItemView type portlet to display a whole item in a portlet.
+- Carousel portlets which pull content or images from collections or folders and apply js to them

 Listing Views are designed to be simple to create quickly on a Plone site and avoid the complexity of creating custom ZPT templates or overridden views for many common cases.

+View definitions are created inside the Plone Site setup for particular content types.
+Content editors can apply the views to content items via the ``Display Menu`` in a ``Listing View Portlet`` (and in the future in a ``Content Listing Tile``).

 The html markup used by the view is simple and designed to be easily adapted to your needs using CSS or Diazo.
 Each view consists of

 - A definition list of fields of the content item
 - A list of definition lists of fields for each the items in the folder, or collection items
 - Unique css classes for the lists as well as each field type.

-Fields that can be selected are
+By default Fields that make up a ListingView definition can be one of the following :

-- Metadata fields stored in the catalog (same as can be used on a collection)
-- Metadata fields with some built in filters
+- Creation Date (Date)
+- Creation Date (Date & Time)
+- Creator
+- Description
+- Effective Date (Date)
+- Effective Date (Date & Time)
+- End Date (Date)
+- End Date (Date & Time)
+- Expiration Date (Date)
+- Expiration Date (Date & Time)
+- Short Name
+- Short Name (Link)
+- Size
+- Location
+- Modification Date (Date)
+- Modification Date (Date & Time)
+- State
+- Start Date (Date)
+- Start Date (Date & Time)
+- Tags
+- Title
+- Title (Link)
+- Total number of comments
-- Custom TAL expressions
+- + any Custom TAL expressions

-There are many possible uses including

-- Create views with custom date formats
-- Providing additional views
-- Creating new collection portlets with additional fields
-- Providing extra fields to additional views using a portlet and diazp
-- Preview portlet
-- Replacing jbot style overridden ZPT templates with through-the-web equivalent
-- creating carousel portlets using folder contents including images via custom image field

 Worked Examples
 ===============

-.. include:: ./src/collective/listingviews/tests/listingviews.rst
+.. include:: ./trunk/src/collective/listingviews/tests/listingviews.rst

 See the `doctests for a worked example`_

-.. _doctests for a worked example: ./src/collective/listingviews/tests/listingviews.rst
+.. _doctests for a worked example: ./trunk/src/collective/listingviews/tests/listingviews.rst

 Contributing
 ============